-- 4.3.22 Roads and Streets Surfacing and Improvements.
-After underground utilities have been in-stalled, the subdivider/developer shall surface or cause to be surfaced all roads and streets to the widths prescribed in these regulations.
-Types and methods of paving shall be in accor- dance with the specifications of this article and in no event shall such construction be below the specifications set forth in these regulations.
-Adequate provisions shall be made for cul- verts, drains and bridges, as required. - 4.3.23 Pedestrian and Bicycle Facilities.
-Sidewalks and/or sidepaths shall be required on both sides of the street for new street construction per the table below and the street section illustrated in Appendix 7, Street Cross Sections.
+4.3.27 Roads and Streets Surfacing and Improvements

+After underground utilities have been installed, the subdivider/developer shall surface or cause to be surfaced all roads and streets to the widths prescribed in these regulations.
+Types and methods of paving shall be in accordance with the specifications of this article and in no event shall such construction be below the specifications set forth in these regulations.
+Adequate provisions shall be made for culverts, drains and bridges, as required.

+4.3.28 Pedestrian and Bicycle Facilities

+Sidewalks and/or side paths shall be required on both sides of the street for new street construction per the table below and the street section illustrated in Appendix 7, Street Cross Sections.

 Street Type Sidewalk Side Path Verge Width

-Arterial 5'6' 8'-12' 4'-8'
+Arterial 5'6' 8'12' 4'8'

-Collector 5'6' 8'-12' 4'-8'
+Collector 5'6' 8'12' 4'8'

-Mixed Use Local 6'-8' n/a 4'-6'
+Mixed Use Local 6'8' n/a 4'6'

-Local Street 5'-6' n/a 4'-6'
+Local Street 5'6' n/a 4'6'

-Alley (Residential) 5'-6' n/a n/a
+Alley (Residential) 5'6' n/a n/a

-Alley (Commercial) 5'-6' n/a n/a
+Alley (Commercial) 5'6' n/a n/a

-- 4.3.23.1 Sidewalks shall be constructed as accessible facilities per the draft Public Rights-of- Way Accessibility Guidelines (PROWAG) requirements, including, but not limited to, the following elements: - a.
+- 4.3.28.1 Sidewalks shall be constructed as accessible facilities per the draft Public Rights of Way Accessibility Guidelines (PROWAG) requirements, including, but not limited to, the following elements: - a.
 Maximum cross slope of 2%. - b.
-Accessible ramps at all intersections. - c.
-Spot obstructions may not cause a constriction in the access route smaller than three feet. - d.
-Bumps may not exceed 0.5 inches in height. - 4.3.23.2 Striped crosswalks shall be required at all intersections in mixed-use districts, and may be required in other districts per Town Engineer. - 4.3.23.3 The verge in mixed-use districts is typically paved with tree wells and street furnish- ings instead of a continuous landscaped or grassed buffer. - 4.3.24 Street Trees and Street Lighting.
-Canopy street trees shall be planted in the verge between the sidewalk and curb at the maximum spacing shown in the table below.
-If vertical space is
+Accessible ramps at all intersections. - Spot obstructions may not cause a constriction in the access route smaller than three feet. - d.
+Bumps may not exceed 0.5 inches in height. - 4.3.28.2 Striped crosswalks shall be required at all intersections in mixed use districts and may be required in other districts per Town Engineer. - 4.3.28.3 The verge in mixed use districts is typically paved with tree wells and street furnishings instead of a continuous landscaped or grassed buffer.

+4.3.29 Street Trees and Street Lighting

+Canopy street trees shall be planted on the verge between the sidewalk and curb at the maximum spacing shown in the table below.
+If vertical space is constrained by power lines, understory trees may be utilized at adjusted spacing.
+Additionally, streetlights are required for spacing and types of lists in the table below.

 Street Type Canopy Tree Max.
 Spacing Understory Tree Max.
 Spacing Street Light Type Street Light Max.
-Spacing Underground Power Arterial 100' 50' cobra head 350' not required Collector 100' 50' cobra head 350' not required Collector 100' 50' cobra head 350' not required Mixed-Use Local 50' 30' acorn 80' required Neighborhood Local 100' 50' colonial 220' required Commercial Alley n/a n/a wall pack n/a not required Residential Alley n/a n/a not required n/a not required constrained by power lines, understory trees may be utilized at the adjusted spacing.
-Addi- tionally, street lights are required at the spacing and types list in the table below.
+Spacing Underground Power Arterial 100' 50' cobra head 350' not required Collector 100' 50' cobra head 350' not required Collector 100' 50' cobra head 350' not required Mixed-Use Local 50' 30' acorn 80' required Neighborhood Local 100' 50' colonial 220' required Commercial Alley n/a n/a wall pack n/a not required Residential Alley n/a n/a not required n/a not required